Dedicated Development Team: A Mere Name or a Real Characteristic?

 Manage the dedicated development team

-Once you have hired the offshore employees, you need to consider how to onboard and manage them.
+After hiring a dedicated development team, you need to consider how to onboard and manage them.

 Project management methodology